-If your guests offer to bring a dish, don’t be a hero: accept, and while you’re at it, be strategic.
-Resist the urge to say, ‘Oh, just bring anything at all.
+Accept any offers from your guests to bring anything, and resist the urge to say, ‘Oh, just bring anything at all.
 Maybe an appetizer?’

 Appetizers are fabulous, for cocktail parties, but you are about to feed your guests in a substantial way.
 They don’t need hot cheese dip, or phyllo-wrapped brie.